 Should I Pinch Sweet Peas?

-When it comes to pinching out sweet peas, there are two schools of gardeners: those that claim pinching sweet peas back ruins the natural form of the plant and sacrifices the size of the bloom and those that believe that to pinch sweet pea plants early in their growth adds beauty and fullness and the additional blooms make up for diminished size.
+When it comes to pinching out sweet peas, there are two schools of gardeners: those who claim pinching sweet peas back ruins the natural form of the plant and sacrifices the size of the bloom, and those who believe that to pinch sweet pea plants early in their growth adds beauty and fullness and the additional blooms make up for diminished size.

 It’s all a matter of opinion.
 If you’re a beginning gardener or just new to growing this lovely vine, you might want to experiment by pinching sweet peas in half your bed and allowing the rest to grow naturally.